Get a quick overview of the EziG technology

 Lastly, enzymes can be co-immobilized meaning that different types of enzymes can be immobilized closely together on the same support.
 Their proximity improves the efficiency of multi-step reactions.
 This lends an artificial structure to the enzyme arrangement, mimicking enzyme cascades commonly found in living systems and facilitating more complex chemical transformations in a smaller space.

 Attaching an enzyme to many solid supports can also reduce its catalytic efficiency or completely eliminate its activity altogether.
 The attachment site between the enzyme and the solid support can hinder access to the catalytic pocket of the enzyme.
 It can also physically restrain the enzyme and reduce its ability to accommodate changes in its structure that occur during catalysis, reducing its efficiency.
+EziG avoids this problem by using a flexible and well-defined site of attachment between the enzyme and the solid support surface.

 Attachment to most solid supports also introduces mass transfer limitations.
 When the enzyme is immobilized on the surface of the carrier, the diffusion of the substrate from the bulk phase into the microenvironment surrounding the enzyme and the diffusion of the product out of this microenvironment limit reaction rates.
 Porous solid supports can slow this process down further because the substrate and product molecules both need to diffuse into and out of the pores of the solid support.
+The high mass transfer efficiency of EziG leads to high process efficiency.

 Lastly, the use of a solid support necessitates the use of a clean reaction mixture.
 The presence of high molecular weight materials or other solid matter in the reaction can foul the solid support, reducing access of the enzyme to its substrate and possibly causing other process failures.
+This means that starting materials always need to be filtered.
+However, should anything get through, the EziG platform makes it easy to recover your enzyme.
+The robust nature of the EziG solid support allows it to be rigorously cleaned so that it can be reused again and again.

 Until the development of EziG (see below), there was no general method of immobilization that works for all enzymes.
 Each immobilization method that has been established is an attempt to find a reliable and affordable technique that immobilizes the enzyme while retaining its catalytic activity.
 Immobilization methods differ from one another based on the properties of the material used for the solid support, the characteristics of the enzyme, and the conditions under which the immobilization process is conducted.